asenapine (Sublingual route)

 Tell your doctor if you have ever had any unusual or allergic reaction to asenapine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of asenapine in the pediatric population.
-Safety and efficacy have not been established.
+Safety and efficacy have not been established in children younger than 10 years of age.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of asenapine in the elderly.